Edible Eden Design grew from a lifelong passion for growing my own food and a desire to help others experience the pleasure of their own home harvest.

 Tomato celebrates Australian heirloom tomatoes, giving detailed organic growing methods with an extensive, illustrated pest and disease section.
 With 220 tantalising tomatoes profiled and 60 recipes from some of Australia’s favourite chefs, there’s no excuse for a boring harvest this tomato season!

 “This is the ultimate book on tomatoes, brimming with information based on experience.
 It covers everything anyone ever needs to know about selecting, growing and using the best and tastiest tomatoes in all districts and climates (Peter Cundall 2018).”

 Our first print run is almost sold out!
 A re-print will be available in 2019, which due to the increased costs of printing, will retail for $65.

-Gunyah Garden’s last public Open Garden is to be held on 2-3 March 2019.
+Gunyah Garden’s last public Open Garden was held on 2-3 March 2019.
 Read more here.
-Gunyah has been open 7 times in the Open Gardens scheme in the last 8 years.
+Gunyah has been open 10 times in the Open Gardens scheme over the last 10 years.